michael-sumner/go-make-things/content/articles/2022/2022-08-24-terminal-essentials.md

 Sometimes, you'll run an ongoing task, or one that takes a long time to complete, and want to quit it.

-To quit an active or ongoing task, use the `Command + C` keys.
+To quit an active or ongoing task, use the `Control + C` keys.

 For example, the `ping` command makes repeated calls to a website.
 We can `ping google.com`, and we'll get a response printed in Terminal every second or so.
-To stop it, we press `Command + C`.
+To stop it, we press `Control + C`.

 ```bash
 # Ping Google